Fran314/secrets-manager-rs/README.md

 [`.secrets-manifest.example`](./.secrets-manifest.example) for the syntax.

-During an export, the files listed in the manifest get encrypted through `age` with a specified passphrase.
+During an export, the files listed in the manifest get encrypted through `age` with a passphrase requested through an interactive prompt (secs-man never reads it from a file, an argument or an environment variable).
+The same passphrase is requested again on import, to decrypt the files.
 The integrity of the files is guaranteed by a companion `*.sha256` file, which gets automatically generated if missing.
 The encrypted files get exported to a timestamped snapshot inside the export target directory.

 The files can then be decrypted and imported either by pointing to the export target directory (to import the latest snapshot) or to a specific snapshot